mbukh/MBUKH.dev/projects/WA-04-Dice/readme.md

 -   [x] HOLD: result will get added to his round's score
 -   [x] next player's turn
 -   [x] the first player to reach 100 points wins
+-   [ ] When over 100 in current score - a red line grows from the other side. if it touches the
+-   [ ] Fun level of coasters.
+If small steps or hold without move.
+Level goes down.
+-   [ ] Level of fun brings money
+-   [ ] You can buy MAX_TURNS for even more fun but this leads to coasters maintenance
+-   [ ] buy more coasters on one line / for now - win = coasters count
+-   [ ] coasters means more people, means more money but have to build longer track

 #### Extra: